 In most cases, worse injuries mean more plaques.
 Unlike regular psoriasis flares that show up on knees, elbows, the scalp, and the lower back, Koebner phenomenon plaques can happen anywhere your skin has been hurt.

 What Is the Deep Koebner Phenomenon?

 This is the idea some scientists have that an injury can also trigger psoriatic arthritis.
 With this type of Koebner response if you already have psoriasis and you injure a bone or joint, you’re 30% more likely to get psoriatic arthritis in that spot.

 As soon as you see new plaques show up after a skin injury, tell your doctor.
-She can add this information to your treatment plan.
+They can add this information to your treatment plan.
 Knowing what triggers your psoriasis can help you avoid flares in the future.

 Koebner phenomenon plaques get the same treatment as your regular psoriasis plaques.
 There are many options, including: